appcelerator-archive/docker-elasticsearch-amp/readme.md

 ### Env. variables

-  - CONSUL: for containerPilot, format ConsulIp:consulPort, if not exist then containerPolot if not used
+  - CONSUL: for amppilot, format is ConsulIp:consulPort, if it's not declared then amppilot is not used